Bringing Tai Chi to Mississippi's Aging Population

 The iCanBike Camp is offered in cooperation with iCan Shine a non-profit charity that travels the country teaching physical activity skills to children with special needs(such as Autism or Down Syndrome).
 The iCanBike Camp teaches special needs children how to independently ride a two-wheel bike.
 Through the use of their adapted bicycles and specialized training, the iCanBike Camp has an average success rate of over 80% by the end of the week.
 Camp Director Dr. Gregg Twietmeyer ran the camp for five years at Marshall University before coming to Mississippi State University in the Fall of 2015.

-The 2020 iCan Bike Camp was postponed due to the COVID-19 pandemic.
-The Department of Kinesiology currently anticipates holding the iCanBike Camp at Mississippi State in May of 2022.
+The 2022 iCan Bike Camp was held May 16-20, 2022.
+The Department of Kinesiology currently anticipates holding the 2023 iCanBike Camp at Mississippi State in May as well.
+Media coverage of the 2022 Camp can be found here.

 More information on the camp including details on registration and volunteering can be found at: http://bulldogbike.msstate.edu/